 Discomfort During Menstruation

-Hypertrophic scars and atrophic scars are much more common than keloids.
-Hypertrophic scars are raised scars that often have roughly-textured tops, that are typically flesh tone, and that form immediately around piercing sites when they occur.
-(The ring around the right side of the man's nipple piercing fistula shown to the right is an example of a hypertrophic scar.)
-Atrophic scars have a similar composition to hypertrophic scars, but they're recessed scars that usually only develop at retired piercing sites when the scar tissue falls short of filling a closed fistula, leaving you with an indent where your piercing hole was.
+Atrophic scars have a similar composition to hypertrophic scars, but they're recessed scars that usually only develop at retired piercing sites.
+They happen when the scar tissue falls short of filling a closed fistula, leaving you with an indent where your piercing hole was.

 - Do Nipple Piercings Hurt?
 Blog Post

 - Nipple Piercing FAQs Article